Prioritization Decision Matrix: 7 Steps to Rank Anything

 Based on Saaty, 1980; Velasquez & Hester, 2013

-A prioritization decision matrix is more rigorous than a pro-con list and less time-intensive than a full Analytic Hierarchy Process, making it the optimal tool for team decisions involving four to eight options.
-Here’s how common prioritization methods compare to a full weighted decision matrix.
+A weighted decision matrix is more rigorous than a pro-con list and less time-intensive than a full Analytic Hierarchy Process, which makes it a practical default for decisions involving roughly four to eight options.
+Here is how common prioritization methods compare.

-Eisenhower matrixUrgency, importanceNoDaily task triageOnly two dimensions
+Eisenhower matrixNoDaily task triage; only two dimensions

 How to build a prioritization decision matrix in 7 steps